Fig, Olive Oil & Sea Salt Challah

 This is a bread to share, and once you’ve got the hang of those braids, you’ll want to make it again and again throughout the high holidays.
-It’s so beautiful, your family and friends won’t want to tear into it, but once they do, it’ll be gone in minutes.
+It’s so beautiful, your family won’t want to tear into it, but once they do, it’ll be gone in minutes.

 Servings: 10 to 12